Anatomy of an Artwork

 I’ve been working on a painting which will be a donation for the New Bedford Art Museum, and I’ve enjoyed the project so much that I wanted to share some thoughts on its evolution.

-This project is in support of the New Bedford Art Museum and their mission (read more about it here) and is based on the current exhibition called Taking Flight!
+This project is based on the current exhibition called Taking Flight!
 The Birds of John James Audubon from the Collection of the New Bedford Free Public Library.

 And in keeping with this theme of mixing it up and stretching myself, I had to temporarily move my studio to the kitchen table because of an air conditioning malfunction at the studio.
 You can see it was quite a production!